StevenLe2012/ImmerseGT-Hackathon-2023/README.md

-# ImmersGRT 2023 Hackathon - The Pen is Mighter than the Sword
+# ImmersGT 2023 Hackathon - The Pen is Mighter than the Sword
 ## Project philosophy 🧐

 "The Pen is Mighter than the Sword" is a two-player Virtual Reality video game that merges artistic fun, competitive madness, and fitness benefits in an immersive, high-paced environment.
 The game integrates advanced AI technologies (DALL-E, Stable-Diffusion, Clip) and VR hand-tracking to make the art creation process easier, and it fosters group-bonding by bringing people closer together through shared artistic experiences.